flutter/flutter/specs/style.md

       // using walkChildren() does this for you

     readonly attribute Boolean needsPaint; // means that either needsLayout is true or a property with needsPaint:true has changed on this node or one of its descendants
+      // needsPaint is set to false by the ownerLayoutManager's default paint() method

     // only the ownerLayoutManager can change these readonly attribute Float x; // relative to left edge of ownerLayoutManager